-PD-1 inhibitors are used to treat a variety of different cancer types.
+PD-1 and PD-L1 inhibitors are used to treat a variety of different cancer types.

-Drugs that target CTLA-4 treat melanoma of the skin, kidney cancer, and many other cancer types demonstrating certain types of mutations.
+Drugs that target CTLA-4 treat melanoma of the skin, kidney cancer, lung cancer, and other cancer types.

 These therapies boost the immune system in more general way than monoclonal antibodies.
 There are two main types: